 First, the Council has additional delegated authority under the Health-General Article as the County Board of Health.
 The Council has introduced a resolution to adopt Bill 2-19 as a Board of Health Regulation.
 The Council's authority under State law to adopt regulations to lessen the cause of disease in the County supports the Board of Health Regulation.
-Most importantly, HB 1253 is currently pending before the General Assembly.
-HB 1253 passed the House on a vote of 137-0 and is currently pending in the Senate.
-HB 1253 would lower the State lead level for drinking water outlets in public and private schools to the same 5 ppb.
+In addition, HB 1253, enacted by the General Assembly in the 2019 legislative session recognized that it is important to remediate drinking water outlets in public and private schools that test greater than the County's proposed 5 ppb level.
+Although HB 1253, as enacted, did not reduce the State action level for mandatory remediation down to 5 ppb, the new law authorized grant funding for remediation of drinking water outlets testing at greater than 5 ppb.